casper-network/docs/source/docs/casper/dapp-dev-guide/nctl-test.md

 3) Interact with the installed contract using an additional `Deploy` that calls one or several of the entry points.
 For example, calling the `donate` entry point to donate an amount to the fundraising purse.

 4) Verify the associated change in global state.
 Namely, an increase in the balance of the fundraising purse.

-## Testing Contracts on the Casper Testnet

-The process for testing on the Casper [Testnet](https://testnet.cspr.live/) follows this same overall testing procedure, with slight changes to some aspects.
-Where NCTL tests target network assets established by NCTL, Testnet testing requires targeted nodes, chain names, keys and ports to be adjusted to match Testnet values.

-Once you are certain that your contract functions as intended, you can [install it on a Casper network](/dapp-dev-guide/calling-contracts/).